Ball Python Care: The Basics of Ball Python Husbandry

 With reference to the substrate, there are a plethora of options, but only few I believe work best for ball pythons.
 The substrate I prefer to use and recommend is compressed coconut, also known as eco earth.
 The reason I prefer this substrate is due to its ability to retain water, which will help maintain a proper humidity level in the cage.
 It is digestible and eliminates any possibility of impaction.
 Is this the best substrate on the market for ball pythons?
 I believe it is among the best, but there are others out there that are great as well.
 Aside from the latter, Reptichip, which is also made of coconut, is very good as well.
 Wood chips made of tree bark is another good option, although I believe the aforementioned substrates outshine it when it comes to water retention.
 Ball pythons have also done well on aspen shavings and newspaper, but you may find yourself cleaning the cage a lot more often.
 Newspaper, in particular, has been known to get the ink on ball pythons, which can be rather unattractive.
 If you do decide to use wood shavings, avoid those made from pine and cedar.
 These woods contain oils that are not good for snakes.
 (Side note: If you breed rats to feed them to your snakes, avoid pine and cedar wood shavings for them as well)

 When it comes to a hide, you can use anything that a ball python can slither into and feel safe.
 There are really nice hides that can make the enclosure really nice to look at while others just use a cardboard box.
 Realistically, the snake doesn’t care as long as it’s clean and he can hide in there.
-A hide of some sort is important because a ball python’s sense of security effects is stress level, which will also affect its desire to eat.
+A hide of some sort is an important component to a ball pythons care because its sense of security effects is stress level, which consequently effects its desire to eat.

 Water Dish & Thermoregulation